Sant Jordi in Barcelona

 Roses

-In the same way Saint George presented the princess with a rose, it is common tradition for you, too, to present your significant other with a rose on this day.
-While in original form, the men presented the women with a rose, this dynamic has become much more fluid in recent years.
+In the same way Saint George presented the princess with a rose, it is common tradition for Catalan people, too, to present their significant other with a rose on this day.
+While in its traditional form, men presented women with a rose, this dynamic has become much more fluid in recent years.

-There are a number of activities held around Sant Jordi, in commemoration of the holiday.
-Aside from all of the book and rose stalls previously mentioned, many of the public buildings and tourist attractions in the city open their doors for free to visitors.
-The Sant Jordi BCN Film Fest is also held, and in the small town of Montblanc, just outside of Barcelona in Tarragona, they have a medieval week to celebrate the legend of Sant Jordi.
-To read more about all of the activities offered, look at the Sant Jordi official website for 2025.
+There are many activities taking place around Sant Jordi in commemoration of the holiday.
+Aside from all of the book and rose stalls that fill the streets of Barcelona, many of the public buildings and tourist attractions in the city open their doors for free to visitors.
+The Sant Jordi BCN Film Fest is also held, and in the small town of Montblanc, just outside of Barcelona in Tarragona, a medieval week is hosted to celebrate the legend of Sant Jordi.
+To read more about all of the activities offered, have a look at the Sant Jordi official website for 2026.

 Recinte Modernista de Sant Pau

 In celebration of Sant Jordi, the Recinte Modernista de Sant Pau is opening its doors.
-As long as you sign up ahead of time, the former hospital, which features the world’s largest Art Nouveau complex, is free to all.
+As long as you sign up ahead of time, the former hospital, which features the world’s largest Art Nouveau complex, is free to all from 9:30 to 18:30.
 Not only that- there will also be special activities and events there throughout the day.
-From 11am to noon, the Jove Camera Orpheus will perform in the Sala Lluís Domènech i Montaner, and there will be a Lied Jam Session in the same room from noon until 2pm.
-There will also be book readings, movie screenings in the auditoriums, a book stand at the entrance, and an interactive map to point out the hidden references of St. George throughout the complex.

 Sant Jordi BCN Film Fest

-This year, the 9th edition of the Sant Jordi BCN Film Fest will be held from 24th April to 2nd May, and will feature approximately 70 films across various sections.
+This year, the 10th edition of the Sant Jordi BCN Film Fest will be held from the 16th to the 24th April, and will feature a large selection of international films across various categories.
 The Official Selection, the main competitive section, will present a curated lineup of films that align with the festival’s themes of literature and history.
-This year’s edition also pays tribute to the centenary of Italian actor Marcello Mastroianni, showcasing a retrospective of his most iconic films, including The Sweet Life and Fellini 8 ½.
-You can purchse tickest on the official website now.
+You can purchase tickets on the official website now.

 Palau de la Generalitat